jethornton/flexgui/docs_flex/source/ini.rst

 .. warning:: [DISPLAY] INCREMENTS must be a comma seperated list or it will be ignored.

-.. note:: Jog incremnts can have unit lables, the following are valid unit labels cm, mm, um, inch, in or mil.
+.. note:: Jog incremnts can have unit labels, the following are valid unit labels cm, mm, um, inch, in or mil.
 If no unit labels are found the the configuration units are used.